The best way to learn French starts right at home.

 Auditory learners also value repetition, discussion and conversation in order to learn.

 - Visuel (Visual): If you’re a visual learner, you prefer to learn with visual aids such as images, charts, maps and graphic organizers.
-For learning French at home as a visual learner, you might benefit most from watching video lessons or YouTube videos with subtitles.
+For learning French at home as a visual learner, the best way to learn French might be watching video lessons or YouTube videos with subtitles.

 Visual learners value the use of pictures and imagery, and might use photos or objects as prompts to remember vocabulary words—keep that in mind as you build vocabulary lists or make flashcards.